aroccon/TCF36/README.md

 # TCF36

 Extended version of MHIT36 for turbulent channel flow.
+Finite-difference code based on the fractional step method.

+Time integration, two options:
+- All the terms explicit using RK3 (working)
+- CN for z-diffusive terms and RK3 for the rest of the terms (to be implemented, only skeleton is present)

 If you use this code, please cite the following work:
 ```bibtex